bellamendoza/2024-Map-Challenge/README.md

   <img src="https://github.com/bellamendoza/2024-Map-Challenge/blob/main/02_lines/02_lines.png"
 </p>

 I wanted to map a North America tour, but it was looking ugly, so I mapped just the US portion of Shakira's Las Mujeres Ya No Lloran tour, which probably explains why this tour is focused on the coasts.
-In the future, I'd be interested in mapping a US tour from a less international artist.
+In the future, I'd be interested in mapping a US tour from a less internationally famous artist.